Education at Jacobsburg Environmental Education Center

 In addition to offering quality educational programs, the center serves as an outdoor laboratory for visiting biologists, college interns, and resource professionals involved in a variety of research projects.

-Public programs provide opportunities for visitors to connect to the resources found at Jacobsburg through guided recreation and interpretive programs.
+Public programs provide opportunities for visitors to connect to the resources found at Jacobsburg through guided recreation and interactive programs.
 These programs focus on the natural, historical, and cultural features of the park and region.
-The center also DCNR's DiscoverE program, which are week-long summer day camps for various age children.

 Heritage Education Program